-Treat all vertical surfaces, such as curbs, structures, gutters, and pavements that will be in contact with HMA/WMA mixtures with a uniform applications.
-What about base repairs?
-(Section 316)
+Treat all vertical surfaces, such as curbs, structures, gutters, and pavements that will be in contact with asphalt mixtures with a uniform applications What about base repairs? (section 316).

 Traffic control may be more critical in repair operations.
 Closures may be short, in many locations, with frequent equipment moves.